 New York State Law

 However, Vlada was able to model at Shangai Fashion Week under Chinese Law.
 The Chinese agency claims that Vlada was not working over 8 hours per day with models working much longer hours than her.
-Until the investigation has been completed it is difficult to work out.
+Until the investigation is complete it is difficult to work out.
 However, negligence is definitely a factor here.
 With so many Russian girls working in China, the industry has a responsibility to look into what happened to prevent a repetition of this tragedy.

 What You Should Do

-If you teen is a model, then your life does become very much a part of the industry too.
+If your teen is a fashion model, then your life does become very much a part of the industry too.
 Firstly, you have to provide consent for signing to an agency or accepting a role.
 Therefore, if you are unhappy now is the time to raise concerns.
 You need to accompany your son or daughter to the shoot to make sure they are safe and well.
+Sexual harassment is another issue that as a parent you must protect your child from.
 Your teen will trust you and feel much more at ease in your presence.
 It is a big responsibility but when lives are at risk it is a must.